blake-regalia/rmprop.js/README.md

 If you've ever wanted to use property names for other purposes such as the `.length` property on an `Array` or `String`, this library will transform your object (eg: an instance of a class) into an object with all properties found in its prototype chain set to `undefined`, effectively stopping the javascript engine from bubbling up the prototype chain to find the values for those properties.

+This module was created to support meta-programming in javascript; it is useful for creating API objects in which a property name is set dynamically and used like a dictionary (ie: when the property name could be any string).
+While Proxies are not yet supported, this might suffice as an alternative to your trap needs.

 ## Install